When Mental Health Gets in the Way of Your Writing: An Interview With Emma (Science at Your Doorstep)

 In fact, she inspired many of my romantic pairings, just by seeing potential within these characters that even I couldn’t see.
 And I think she and I worked so well because of how much faith we had in each other – that’s the kind of relationship where ideas can flow freely.

 As a person, she was unique, but in terms of her support of my writing, she doesn’t have to be.
-And I have, indeed, found a partner who loves me so much that he loves my stories, too.
+And I have, indeed, found people who love me so much that they love my stories, too.

 Here’s the most important thing I can ask readers to take away from that.
 You might say, “Wow, you’re lucky.”
 But I’m not.
 If I were, I never would have experienced the hardship that I did!
 This is the kind of “good fortune” that comes with healing.